Skip to Content

 How to cut tile around electrical outlets | Building Bluebird #kitchenrenovation

-When cutting your tile around outlets, take the measurement and cut small lines on the tile using your wet saw.
+To cut tiles around electrical outlets, take the measurement and cut small lines on the tile using your wet saw.
 Snap off the slivers of tile to create the perfect inset for the outlet.

 Cutting the subway tile is the most time-consuming part of the project but it is important to take your time to get the cuts as accurate as possible.